GreenSpace EcoConsulting

 • Occupancy: The number of people typically in the space

 We perform Heat Load (Heat Loss and Heat Gain) calculations with software that uses the CAN/CSA F280-12 calculation methodology.
-We can produce EnerGuide HOT2000 Full House Reports when doing energy simmulations that is part of our Energy Audit Service offering.
+We can produce EnerGuide HOT2000 Full House Reports when doing energy simulations that is part of our Energy Audit Service offering.

 We can also produce CAN/CSA F280-12 compliant reports using VoltaSnap that has been verified to be CAN/CSA F280-12 by HVAC Designers of Canada (HVAC-DC)

-A heat load calculation is required to ensure the space heating system is sized appropriately for the home’s heating load, which helps optimize energy-efficiency and greenhouse gas emission reductions, and to encourage high-quality installations.
+Heat Load Calculation Requirements for Rebates were implemented by FortisBC and BCHydro.
+Heat load calculation is required to ensure the space heating system is sized appropriately for the home’s heating load, which helps optimize energy-efficiency and greenhouse gas emission reductions, and to encourage high-quality installations.
 This can be done before construction during the planning and design phase as well during the planning of renovations that include retrofitting mechanical systems.

 FortisBC, BCHydro as well as NRCAN strongly recommend that you complete heat load calculations for all space heating system installations.
 At this time, they require that this calculation be done for heat pump and dual fuel heating systems (electric heat pump combined with gas furnace) if you want to make use of their grant, loan, or rebate programs.